ViTAE-Transformer/SAMRS/README.md

 # Usage

+- Please see in [[Generate Dataset](https://github.com/ViTAE-Transformer/SAMRS/tree/main/Generate%20Dataset)] for the codes of producing SAMRS dataset.

-The code and dataset will be released soon.
+- The codes of Pre-training and Fine-tuning are still being improved, which will be released later.

 # Results